 This pioneering program emphasizes professional development and research training under long-term and continuing supervision by expert developmental biology research faculty.
 Undergraduates with disabilities and those belonging to under-represented minority (URM) groups will be selected from a national applicant pool and matched to research laboratories with trained faculty mentors (SDB members) committed to enhancing their preparation to enter graduate programs.
 Students will be recognized as an elite group of SDB Fellows who will spend two summers (possibly an academic year) carrying out independent research in the mentor’s laboratory.
 The Society will ensure dissemination of their research accomplishments through the students’ participation in SDB regional and/or national meetings, complemented by strong support and encouragement from members of this scientific community.
 It is expected that most, if not all of these SDB Fellows will choose and be accepted into graduate programs in developmental biology or related areas.

-Undergraduate students with disabilities and those belonging to URM groups (African Americans, Alaskan Natives, Hispanic Americans, Native Americans, Native Hawaiians and USA Pacific Islanders) who are USA nationals (USA citizens and those born in lands under USA jurisdiction) or permanent residents (“green card” holders) residing within the United States and its territories may apply.
+Undergraduate students with disabilities and those belonging to URM groups (Black/African Americans, Alaskan Natives, Hispanic Americans, Native Americans/Aboriginals, Native Hawaiians and US Pacific Islanders) who are United States or Canadian nationals (US/Canadian citizens and those born in lands under US/Canadian jurisdiction) or permanent residents residing within the United States or Canada and its territories may apply.
 Considering the duration of this program preference will be given to sophomores or students in their second year of undergraduate programs at the time of application.
 Applicants must be willing to travel to a different city for summer research in case no appropriate mentor is available in the vicinity.
 A stipend and some travel/living assistance will be provided.